rishabhc32/zapcircle/content/posts/shape-detector.md

 <img class="responsive-img" src="/images/shape-detector/component.jpeg">

-> 'ClearButton' in image should have been 'CustomButton'.
+> 'ClearButton' in the image should have been 'CustomButton'.

-*  _'Title'_ and _'Desciption'_ are simple components and do not need explanation.
+*  _'Title'_ and _'Description'_ are simple components and do not need explanation.
-* The __CustomButton__ component emits an `ButtonClick` event when clicked.
-Text in the button can be set in the parent component using _buttonText_ prop.
+* The __CustomButton__ component emits a `ButtonClick` event when clicked.
+Text in the button can be set in the parent component using a _buttonText_ prop.
 * The __RangeSlider__ component emits an event `sliderInput` with slider's current value as the event's argument.

 <br>